Patient education: Food allergy treatment and avoidance (Beyond the Basics)

 Smelling foods is also unlikely to cause a severe reaction.
 As an example, the smell of peanut butter is related to volatile organic compounds (VOCs), substances that evaporate easily.
 The smell of peanut butter is not related to particles of peanut butter in the air, so it is not likely to trigger an allergic reaction.

 However, inhaling tiny food particles (as a result of steaming, boiling, frying, grating, shedding, or grinding) can potentially trigger an allergic reaction in highly sensitive people.
-Thus, people who are very sensitive should avoid situations in which aerosolized food could be inhaled.
+Thus, people who are very sensitive should avoid situations in which aerosolized food could be inhaled (for example, being in close proximity to boiling or steaming milk or shellfish or frying fish or eggs).
 Although peanut protein does not easily become airborne from peanut butter, it may from peanut flour or "dusty" roasted peanuts.
 Similarly, touching an allergenic food and then touching the eyes, nose, or mouth can cause an allergic reaction.

 LIVING WITH FOOD ALLERGIES